 In the 80s, Apple was a sparkling and innovative company, and it was natural to expect a great evolution in the ten years to come.

-A video, from 1987, it shows in a rather bizarre way a world of 1997 totally “applecentric” and full of innovations that in part we still await today.
+A video, from 1987, it shows in a rather bizarre way a world of 1997 that is totally "applecentric" and full of innovations that we still await in part today.

-Between an entry into the world of (public) telephony, a couple of "Apple Glass" and even satellites with apples, all sorts of amenities stand out: "there is no doubt," commented the CEO of the time from 1997, " that the 90s were Apple's decade ”.
+Between an entry into the world of (public) telephony, a couple of "Apple Glass" and even satellites with the apple, all sorts of amenities stand out: "there is no doubt," says the CEO of the time since 1997, " that the 90s were Apple's decade. "

 And it does not end here: there is room for everything, from holograms to an embryonic hypothesis of the Net.
 In short, a parody full of brilliant insights into the future.
 It's funny, but still has something to say :)